joshtenorio/boba-bot/README.md

 ```

 ## Build Instructions
-1. Create a `auth.py` with a variable `botToken` that contains the bot token for your bot
+1. Create a `auth.py` in the same directory as `main.py` with a variable `botToken` that contains the bot token for your bot
 ### Windows
 ```bat
 :: Create virtual environment